reywilliams/blog/content/posts/fav-tools-2025.md

 A few things I’ve enjoyed in particular are:

 - The data sources setup gives you lots of control and QOL settings for session management.
 A simple one I’ve enjoyed is [read-only mode](https://www.jetbrains.com/datagrip/features/executing.html#:~:text=how%20it%20works.-,Read%2Donly%20mode,-Read%2DOnly%20can).
 - [^1] "Smart code completion, code inspections, on-the-fly error highlighting, quick-fixes, and refactoring capabilities.
-It saves you time by making the process of writing SQL code more efficient.”
+It saves you time by making the process of writing SQL code more efficient."
 - Quick expression evaluation
 - The import/export options - I love any tool that supports markdown, haha.
 - Easy navigation - I enjoy having a very clear separation between different DBs by using separate projects, colors, etc.